 Disk formatting is done as a preparation for the use of any operating system.
 It’s a common process done by many PC users.
 There are many ways you can do this task so if one method fails, you can opt to use another.
 In this article, we’ll show you how to format Drive C using your Windows computer.

-A formatting of drive usually uses three processes.
-This includes low-level and high-level formatting, and partitioning.
+The formatting of drive usually uses three processes.
+This includes low-level and high-level formatting and partitioning.
 If you’re wondering why you even need to perform a format of Drive C, we’ll explain it.
 Typically a drive format is done, in a way, to refresh the drive.
 This deletes all the data in the hard drive (but not completely, you’ll find out why in the solutions below).

 As promised, here are 5 ways you can Format C Drive in Windows 10.

-This method is the most convenient way to perform format of Drive C. This doesn’t require any new install of Windows so you won’t need any Windows copy.
-Take note that installation of Windows will automatically format your drive.
-In this case, you don’t need to format Drive C anymore prior to installation.
+This method is the most convenient way to perform the format of Drive C. This doesn’t require any new install of Windows so you won’t need any Windows copy.
+Take note that the installation of Windows will automatically format your drive.
+In this case, you don’t need to format Drive C anymore before installation.
 Here’s a step-by-step guide on how to perform this.

-Firstly, you have create a System Repair Disc.
+Firstly, you have created a System Repair Disc.
 Do this by following these steps:

 b.Select Create a System Repair Disc and pick the location where you want to burn this.
 Place the CD in the optical drive before doing this or during this step.